4142 BUSINESS PLAN

 • SMS (for customers who prefer text)

-• Voice calls (inbound and outbound)
+• Voice calls (inbound and outbound - not just text)

 • Web chat (embedded on websites)